Smooth Bump Functions

 The denominator never vanishes.
 Indeed, for any \(t\) at least one of the two arguments \(r_2 - t\) and

-\(t - r_1\) is positive: if both were nonpositive we would have \(t \ge r_2\) and \(t \le r_1\) simultaneously,
+\(t - r_1\) is positive.
+If both were nonpositive we would have \(t \ge r_2\) and \(t \le r_1\) simultaneously,

-forcing \(r_2 \le r_1\), contrary to \(r_1 < r_2\).
-Since \(f\) is nonnegative and strictly positive on positive
+forcing \(r_2 \le r_1\), contrary to \(r_1 \lt r_2\).
+Since \(f\) is nonnegative and strictly positive on

-arguments, the sum \(f(r_2 - t) + f(t - r_1)\) is strictly positive everywhere; \(h\) is therefore a quotient of
+positive arguments, the sum \(f(r_2 - t) + f(t - r_1)\) is strictly positive everywhere.
+Therefore \(h\) is a

-smooth functions with nonvanishing denominator, hence smooth.
+quotient of smooth functions with nonvanishing denominator, hence smooth.

 For \(t \ge r_2\) we have \(r_2 - t \le 0\), so \(f(r_2 - t) = 0\) and the numerator vanishes: \(h(t) = 0\).
 For